simonhw/gardening-services/README.md

 - **View Contact Us Page**: As a **Site User**, I can **send a message to the business** so that I can **make enquiries directly from the website**.
     - I can navigate to the Contact Us page from the main nav bar.
-    - I can view the business' contact details.
     - I can send a message to the business using a form.

 - **Contact Us Email Confirmation**: As a **Site User** I can **receive an email copy of my enquiry** so that I can **have my own record of the correspondence**.